leonard-seydoux/covseisnet/_sources/auto_examples/plot_example_a1_sync.rst

 The synchronized traces are plotted alongside the original traces to compare the effect of the synchronization method.
 Note that several interpolation methods are available in the synchronization method.
-Chech the documentation for more information.
+Check the documentation for more information.

 ..
 GENERATED FROM PYTHON SOURCE LINES 79-101